What is Alcohol Poisoning?

 - Loss of consciousness

-Alcohol poisoning can lead to a drop in body temperature and in the most serious cases can lead to a heart attack or even cause someone to stop breathing, so it is crucial that you recognise the signs and symptoms.
+Alcohol poisoning can lead to a drop in body temperature and, in the most serious cases, can lead to a heart attack or even cause someone to stop breathing, so you must recognise the signs and symptoms.

-It is important to note that alcohol poisoning can affect any person, whether they are regular drinkers or not.
-What’s more, symptoms of alcohol poisoning can vary depending on the person’s genetic make up and their alcohol intake.
-For example, some of the factors that play in determining the symptoms of alcohol poisoning include:
+It is important to note that alcohol overdose can affect any person, whether they are regular drinkers or not.
+What’s more, symptoms of alcohol poisoning can vary depending on the person’s genetic makeup and their alcohol intake.
+For example, some of the factors that play a role in determining the symptoms of alcohol poisoning include:

 - Age